 Diet And Nutrition For Older Dogs

 Improved veterinary care, better vaccines, and better nutrition are helping dogs live longer than they did only a few decades ago.
-That’s excellent news at first blush, but your dog may need a special diet to help her enjoy a reasonable quality of life as she ages.
+That’s excellent news at first blush, but to keep your older dog healthy she may need a special diet to help her enjoy a reasonable quality of life as she ages.
+As her on-leash walks grow shorter, what she eats becomes more important as one of the many challenges of owning an older dog.
 The right diet for your older dog helps her maintain a healthy body weight, slows the onset of chronic disease, and minimizes its effects.
 In short, what you feed her can make a marked difference in how she feels as she navigates age-related changes in her body.